-The international magazine "Vinum - Europe's Wine Magazine" was founded in 1980 by Swiss wine author Rolf Kriess (1937-2000) in Zurich and was initially published only in Switzerland.
-As early as 1983, a special edition was also published for Germany (Falter-Verlag), followed by editions for France and Spain, and in the short term only for a year Italy.
-The German-language editions are identical in the international part.
-2005 became the wine magazine Everything about wine taken over and integrated some content.
-The publishing house went 2002 in property of the agricultural publishing house Münster.
-Finally, in 2009, the Swiss publishing house Künzler-Bachmann Medien AG (St. Gallen) acquired the majority shareholding in Intervinum AG.
+The international magazine "Vinum - Europe's Wine Magazine" was founded in 1980 by the Swiss wine author Rolf Kriess (1937-2000) in Zurich and was initially published only in Switzerland.
+As early as 1983, a special edition for Germany (Falter-Verlag) was published, followed by editions for France and Spain, and for a short time only Italy for one year.
+The German-language editions are identical in the international section.
+2005 became the wine magazine Everything about wine taken over and some content integrated.
+In 2002 the publishing house became the property of the Münster agricultural publishing company.
+Finally, in 2009 the Swiss publishing house Künzler-Bachmann Medien AG (St. Gallen) acquired the majority of shares in Intervinum AG.

-Since 2010, Britta Wiegelmann has been editor-in-chief and overall manager of the international VINUM team, with Roland Köhler as editor.
-Longtime employee is the German wine author and wine critic Rudolf Knoll, With a total circulation of around 120,000 copies, Vinum is the largest wine magazine in Europe.
+Britta Wiegelmann has been editor-in-chief and overall manager of the international VINUM team since 2010, with Roland Köhler as editor.
+The long-time employee is the German wine author and wine critic Rudolf Knoll, With a total circulation of around 120,000 copies, Vinum is the largest wine magazine in Europe.
 There is also an online portal.
-Trade fairs such as the Süßweinmesse regularly take place Vinoble and various wine competitions.
-The wine reviews done after one 20-point system, starting at 12 points.
-See also below wine guide,
+Trade fairs such as the sweet wine fair are held regularly Vinoble and organized various wine competitions.
+The wine reviews done after a 20-point system, starting at 12 points.
+See also under wine guide,